WQD logo colored

 The winners of the continental Quantum Cities Prize, in all 3 categories, will then compete for the World Quantum City Prize, to be awarded at the Closing Ceremony of the International Year of Quantum Science and Technology.

-Find out also about our sister initiative Quantum Cities, for any city who organizes a quantum event.
+• Quantum Cities, for any city who organizes a quantum event.

 To become a Quantum City, at least one event dedicated to promoting awareness or the understanding of quantum science and technology should be organised in that city.
 These are events that typically have a fixed venue, and the participants need to decide to go there.